systeminit/assessment-ie3/README.md

 Taskly is split into two components - a `frontend` and a `backend`.
 Each component has its own README with information about the components, including full instructions on how to run it (including link checks and automated tests).

 To get started, [fork this repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
-If you prefer, you can make your fork private and add `adamhjk`, `fnichol`, and `mahirl` as collaborators.
+If you prefer, you can make your fork private and add `britmyerss`, `fnichol`, `stack72`, and `mahirl` as collaborators.
 When you've finished, let us know via email, with a link to your fork.
 We'll review it and get back to you!

 Have fun!